qpsolvers/qpsolvers/README.md

 $$

 Vector inequalities are taken coordinate by coordinate.
 For most solvers, the matrix $P$ should be [positive definite](https://en.wikipedia.org/wiki/Definite_symmetric_matrix).

+📢 The ``solver`` keyword argument has become mandatory in v2.0.
+(Before that, a default solver was implicitly selected.)

 ## Example